What is a risk region?

 As of 2 July 2020, the entry of third-country nationals from some countries is again possible.
 Please also note the information provided by the Federal Government and the Federal Foreign Office.
 This list of countries may be extended or restricted depending on the development of the pandemic.

 Third-country nationals from all other countries may enter Germany for study purposes from 2 July onwards, if the studies cannot be carried out entirely from abroad.

 The Robert Koch Institute identifies international risk areas where there is an increased risk of infection with SARS-CoV-2.
 Quarantine, testing, and notification requirements apply to entrants who have been in a foreign risk area within the ten days prior to entry.
 More information from the Federal Ministry of Health can be found here.
 Here you find more information by the Robert Koch Institute.

 Similar to other diseases like influenza you can prevent illness by washing your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.
 Moreover, avoid close contact with people who are sick and put distance between yourself and other people (from 1 to 2 meters) if COVID-19 is spreading in your community.
 Also you should avoid shaking hands with people.
 Generally people with respiratory diseases should be stay at home to lower the risk of infection for others.

-In the washrooms disinfectant dispensers are avaiable.
+In the washrooms and in the corridors disinfectant dispensers are available.
 Moreover, our cleaning staff is instructed to disinfect daily and regularly door handles, toilets, surfaces etc.

 An infection with coronavirus can lead to symptoms like fever and cough.
 Other symptoms such as a cold, shortness of breath, muscle and joint pains, a sore throat and headache were recorded as well.
 Some ill persons suffer from nausea or diarrhea.